Ickworth 'Off the beaten track' walk

-This route takes you off the beaten track to explore areas away from the main visitor routes.
-The route takes you through diverse habitats and scenery including open parkland with some great views.
-The remote areas and ancient woodland provides likely spots for deer sightings while closer to the house, you pass the Walled Garden and church.
-Visit Lownde Wood; Dairy Wood; Horsepool Wood and look out for the wildlife to be seen.
+This route takes you off the beaten track to explore areas away from the main House and out towards the wider estate.
+The route takes you through diverse habitats and scenery including a wonderful mixture of open parkland with some great views and woodland glades such as Lownde Wood and Dairy Wood.
+The remote areas and ancient woodland provides likely spots for deer sightings.
+With its gently rising ground, it also offers some magnificent views of the Rotunda.

-Porter's Lodge visitor reception, grid reference TL815617
+Porter's Lodge visitor reception, grid reference TL8154161537

-West Wing, grid reference TL815614
+West Wing, grid reference TL81061385

 You made it